blueSparrow2000/LDPC/README.md

 ## Files
 - main.py
 An executable file that generates LDPC code with random H matrix, and performs ECO to recover H matrix
+- progressive_reconstruction.py
+An executable file based on paper 'progressive reconstruction of LDPC H matrix ...'
+- column_extract_reconstruction.py
+An executable file based on paper about 'column extraction method' by Y.ding
+- GERCE.py
+An implementation of function in column extraction method
 - LDPC_sampler.py
 Randomly generates H matrix and code words corresponding to it
 - ECO.py